true1ann/Extended-Bogeys-Borked/README.md

 <img src="https://media.discordapp.net/attachments/700523488951402548/1225623151455633408/2024-04-04_19.48.31.png?ex=6621cd82&is=660f5882&hm=bcf3e1f25de0ae277578425c23be4eb1ad4b96175b60c4491710aef64e92a1af&=&format=webp&quality=lossless&width=1276&height=676"
      alt="Extended bogeys showcase"
      style="float: left; border-radius: 10px" />
+## License
+Extended Bogeys is lisenced under the GPL 3.0 License.
+Check [License](https://github.com/WeidosOddities/Extended-Bogeys-Borked/blob/1.20.1/multiloader/dev/LICENSE) for more info.

+Most of the code for the bogeys and bogey blocks is from Create: Steam n' Rails, which is licensed under the [MIT License](https://github.com/Layers-of-Railways/Railway/blob/1.19/dev/LICENSE).

 ## Disclaimer
  - **_This is an unofficial fork of Extended Bogeys, there will be bugs that might take a while to fix (I am very new to minercaft modding)._**
 **_Meaning, that some issue may take longer than usual to fix, but I am and will be actively maintaining this fork until a stable official release for EB comes out_**

- - **If you have any issues, please use the issue tracker, or message @weidos.oddities (me) on discord (dont bug the main devs, that won't resolve the issues)**
+ - **If you have any issues, please use the issue tracker, or message @weidos.oddities (me) on discord (dont bug the main devs, that won't resolve the issues as they aren't the ones maintaining this fork)**